panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 ### 8.2 Function parameter destructuring

 Generally, the object destructuring can be placed anywhere where an assignment happens.

-That's why you could the object destructuring to destruct the function parameter right away:
+For instance, you could could destruct an object right inside the parameters list of a function:

 ```javascript{7}
 const heroes = [